electronstudio/pygame-zero-book/chapters/0_text_quizes.md

 \noindent If using the Mu editor:

-* Click the mode button and make sure the mode is set to `Python3`
+1. Click the mode button and make sure the mode is set to `Python3`.
-* Type in the program.
+2. Type in the program.
-* Click `Save` and enter a name for the program.
+3. Click `Save` and enter a name for the program.
-* Click `Run`.
+4. Click `Run`.

 ## Getting input from the keyboard

-When you run this program it will pause and wait for you to enter some text with the keyboard, followed by the return key.
+This program will pause and wait for you to enter some text with the keyboard, followed by the return key.
 The text you enter is stored in a variable, `x`.